How is this different from printing a page to PDF in my browser?

 Source mode preserves the sanitized HTML, safe head metadata, stylesheet links, and visible saved-page content.
 Scripts, event handlers, embedded browsing/plugin surfaces, unavailable relative assets, and complex browser-only behavior may be simplified.
 If you need a pixel-perfect capture of a live website, browser print or a server-rendered capture workflow is the higher-fidelity tool.

-No. The HTML file itself is read, edited, previewed, and exported locally in your browser.
-If the HTML references external images, fonts, or stylesheets, your browser may request those URLs so the preview and PDF can render them.
+No. HTML files and ZIP bundles are read, edited, previewed, and exported locally in your browser.
+If the source references external images, fonts, or stylesheets, your browser may still request those URLs so the preview and PDF can render them.

 Not directly from the HTML to PDF source workspace right now.
 For Word output, use the main editor with Markdown or document-style content, then export Word (.docx).